elegantthemes/Divi-Beta/README.md

-# Welcome To the Divi Alpha/Beta Program
+# Welcome To the Divi Beta Program

-This empty public repo is used to track bugs during Divi alpha/beta testing.
+This empty public repo is used to track bugs during Divi alpha/beta testing phases.

 ## Divi 5.0 Release Phases
 You can read more about the Divi 5.0 annoucement here: https://www.elegantthemes.com/blog/general-news/the-future-of-divi

 You can read more about the Divi Release Phases here: https://devalpha.elegantthemes.com/docs/getting-started/divi-5-release-phases

-## Current Divi 5.0 Release Phase - Divi 5.0.0-dev-alpha
+## Current Divi 5.0 Release Phase - Dev Alpha (5.0.0-dev-alpha.x)
 This is an unfinished version of the Divi 5.0 API.
 It will give developers a glimpse into the future of Divi so that they can start making plans on how their current Divi extensions will need to be adapted and provide an opportunity to share feedback on the new API, code examples, docs, express any API wants or needs and share their overall experience.

 It's important to be clear that the API is not in a state that is considered stable or ready for developers to build production-ready extensions.
 It is a work in progress and will be subject to change as we move through the Dev Alpha Phase, especially as we hear feedback from developers.